curia-gr/curia-gr.github.io/README.md

 ## Acknowledgements
-We thank the University of the Greater Region for supporting this workshop as part of the Guest Professorship project "Cultural Reasoning in AI: Examining Large Lanaguage Models in the Context of the Greater Region"
+We thank the University of the Greater Region for supporting this workshop as part of the Guest Professorship project "Cultural Reasoning in AI: Examining Large Lanaguage Models in the Context of the Greater Region".